This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Flour: All-purpose flour serves as the base for these tortillas.
-It yields a soft, pliable texture.
+• Flour: Use all-purpose flour as the base for soft, pliable tortillas.

-• Kosher salt: Enhances the flavor of the tortillas.
-If substituting with table salt, reduce the quantity by half to avoid over-salting.
+• Kosher Salt: Enhances the flavor.
+If using table salt, use half the amount to avoid over-salting

-• Hot water: The water should be hot to the touch but not boiling.
-You can heat it in the microwave or on the stove.
+• Hot Water: The water should be hot but not boiling.
+Heat it in the microwave or on the stove.

 Recipe Variations